Internet Access and Use Policy

 • Use of library computers is limited to thirty (30) minutes when others are waiting.
 The library staff may assist patrons in how to use the internet as time permits.

-• Library users are permitted to print material from the internet for a charge of ten cents (10¢) per page in black and white and fifty cents (50¢) per color page.
+• Library users are permitted to print material from the internet for a charge of ten cents (10¢) per page in black and white and twenty-five cents (25¢) per color page.
 Persons who fail to pay for copies may be prohibited from using library computers.

 • Library staff will assist patrons with the internet and computer questions as they are able and as time permits.